sahilrajput03/sahilrajput03/thoughts-principles.md

 In marathons - Mile 20 is the starting line of the race.

 Some times you win.
 Sometimes you don’t win.
 But that’s not the same as losing.

+Discipline is about what you want now and what you want most. ~ Allhabadia

+I hate waiting on machine, the machine should wait on me ~ Varun mayya

+Companies layoff to avoid death spiral ~ Varun Mayya (referring: Skioya Report)